kkalkur/atmfinder/backbase-Assignmnet/README.md

 ## How is the Architecture Designed  and components are layered ?
 ![alt text](Sequence-Diagram.jpg)

-I have MVC Pattern with Domian Driven Design Concept
+I have used MVC Pattern with Domain Driven Design Concept

-### Application Service :
+### Application Service:
-Spring Rest Controler acts a Application Service (AtmApplicationService.java) This  exposes 2 rest api's as explained Above
+Spring Rest Controller acts as an Application Service (AtmApplicationService.java) This exposes 2 rest Api's as explained Above

-This will be calling multiple Domain Services depending on the Use case .
-In our case we have a simple get we call and no orchestarion involved.
+This will be calling multiple Domain Services depending on the Use case.
+In our case we have a simple get we call and no orchestration involved.
 AtmApplicationService will call AtmDomainServices

-#### Domain Services :
+#### Domain Services:
-AtmDomainServiceImpl : This implements business logic  required for the business method.
-In this it simply calles Repository which will abstact any call to the DB or External service .
+AtmDomainServiceImpl : This implements business logic  required for the Retrieving the List of ATM method.
+In this it simply calls Repository which will abstract any call to the DB or External service.

-#### Repositories :
+#### Repositories:
 AtmDataReposiroty :
-This repository is only responsible ATM Aggreagte .
-This has a clear cut boundary compare to other Aggregates in the domain model.
+This repository is only responsible ATM Aggregate.
+This has a clear-cut boundary compare to other Aggregates in the domain model.
 This utilizes spring rest-template for consuming the ING ATM locator service.
-This will abstact the external API call from the domain service .
+This will abstract the external API call from the domain service.
-#### Other Design Principels Used
+#### Other Design Principles Used
-Program for Interface : All the layers depending on the interface and dependcies are injected using the Spring Dependecy Injection.
+Program for Interface: All the layers depending on the interface and decencies are injected using the Spring Dependency Injection.
+SRP : Every Layer has single responsibility and do only one thing.

-#### Areas of Improvement  if i had time
+#### Areas of Improvement if I had time
-Resilency and Exception Handling
+Resiliency and Exception Handling

-* Circuit braker while callign external service this will take care of time out issues and external service not responding
+* Circuit breaker pattern can be while calling the external service this will take care of time out issues and external service not responding
-* Added pagination for Search REST end point so that we can fetch all the ATM Location at one go .
+* Added pagination for Search REST end point so that we can fetch all the ATM Location at one go.
 This will avoid any huge payload being sent over the network
 * Added proper code for Error handling and do some validation for input parameter
-* Implemeted Swagger for API documentation
+* Implemented Swagger for API documentation